 The Gemeinsame Einrichtung KVG is in charge of this task for the cantons of Aargau, Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Glarus and Uri as well as for the muncipalities of Risch Rotkreuz, Steinhausen und the city of Zug.

-Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in the EU, Iceland or Norway.
+Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in a state with an option right.
 You can find detailed information under pensioners.